London Business School: Executive MBA

-Sloan Masters in Leadership and Strategy

-The Sloan Fellowship was established in 1968 and is a master's degree programme designed for senior executives, accomplished professionals and entrepreneurs with significant experience of decision-making at strategic levels.
-The admission process is highly competitive and selective.
-On average, Sloan Fellows already have 15 years of management experience when being admitted to the programme.
-A typical class is highly diverse and includes attendees from 13 to 23 countries.

-This 12-month, full-time master's degree programme focuses on strategy, leadership and change, and globalisation.
-The Sloan programme is also offered at Stanford Graduate School of Business and the MIT Sloan School of Management.

 Masters in Finance

 The school offers a Master's in Finance ("MiF") programme on both a part- and full-time basis.
 Around 120 students attend the full-time programme, while 60 attend the part-time degree.
-In 2011, 2012, 2013, 2014, 2015, 2017, and 2020 it was ranked in 1st place amongst Masters in Finance (post-experience) programmes in the world by the Financial Times.

 Masters in Financial Analysis (MFA)

 The Masters in Financial Analysis is the most recent programme offered by the London Business School, starting in September 2016 and consists of 12 months of courses.
 The programme targets recent graduates with less than a year of work experience who plan to start a career in finance, typically as an analyst in an investment bank or in consulting.
 The curriculum consists of 12 core courses based on 5 pillars (Accounting, Corporate Finance, Asset Management, Financial Markets, and Financial Econometrics).
 The 12 courses are: